 Before heading on holiday, find out how much calls, texts and data charges cost on BT Mobile.

-If you are a BT Mobile customer, from April 30th the cost of making a call EU countries to a UK landline or mobile number will now be 4.3p a minute, receiving a call 0.9p and sending a text to a UK landline or mobile number will cost just 1.7p.
+If you are a BT Mobile customer the cost of making a call EU countries** to a UK landline or mobile number is 4.3p a minute, receiving a call 0.9p and sending a text to a UK landline or mobile number will cost just 1.7p.

 Calls from countries outside the EU are more expensive.
-For instance calls to a UK mobile or landline from France cost 4.3p per minute from April 30th, but £1.40 from Australia.* Check out the BT Tariff list for a list of call costs.
+For instance calls to a UK mobile or landline from France cost 4.3p per minute, but £1.40 from Australia.* Check out the BT Tariff list for a list of call costs.